illia-danko/slovce/README.md

-# Wordlex
+# Slivce

 Just another Wordle clone written in Elixir that uses Phoenix LiveView for the web app.
-Visit at [wordlex.fly.dev](https://wordlex.fly.dev/)
+Visit at [slivce.fly.dev](https://slivce.fly.dev/)

 To start the server: